 Lyle Ordell Klemetson was born on August 30, 1944, in Moorhead, MN and grew up in the tiny farm community of Flom, MN.
-He was baptised, confirmed and attended Sunday School at the local Aspelund Lutheran Church.
+He was baptized, confirmed and attended Sunday School at the local Aspelund Lutheran Church.
 He graduated from Twin Valley High School in May 1962 where he was the Co-Captain of the Tiger’s football team and set a pole-vaulting record of 10’ 6” in 1961.
 He also participated in basketball, baseball, and track.

 He was known as “Orrie” growing up and to his family having been given the exact same name as his father while he was away fighting in the Pacific during World War II.
 Most people he grew up with did not even know his real name.
 Lyle entered the U.S. Navy on November 4th, 1962, attending boot camp in San Diego, CA. He received further training in Memphis, TN and was stationed at the Naval Air Station in Oceana, VA where he was an Air Rescue Crewman and Jet Helicopter Mechanic until being honourably discharged November 4th, 1966.
 During his service, he made many lifelong friends particularly those he lived with at Surfside ’67.